Wali Rahmani (influencer)

-Wali Rahmani (born 1998) is an Indian Muslim influencer, political analyst, lawyer, activist, and motivational speaker.
+Wali Rahmani (born 1998) is an Indian Muslim influencer, political analyst, lawyer, and activist..
+He has been listed among the 100 most influential Muslims in India- 2025 by Muslim Mirror.

 Early life and education

 Wali Rahmani was born in 1998 in Kolkata.
 His father, Shafiuddin is a businessman who comes from Bihar.

 He received his primary education at St. James' School, Kolkata.
 He completed the intermediate at the Genesis Global School, Noida, in 2018.
 He completed his law degree from Jamia Hamdard, Delhi.

 Career

 Rahmani founded Al Hadi Educational Trust.
 Then, he established Umeed Academy under the trust on 1 April 2018, for disadvantaged children who have been trapped in the cycle of poverty for seven, ten, or fifteen generations.

-He appealed to only 2 million of India's 200 million Muslims by making a video to build a formal school building on 2 acres of land purchased for Umeed Global School in South 24 Parganas, West Bengal.
+He appealed to 2 million of India's 200 million Muslims by making a video to build a formal school building on 2 acres of land purchased for Umeed Global School in South 24 Parganas, West Bengal.
 He asked for donations of Rs 100 per to raise Rs 10 crore.
-His appeal was so effective that, from 15 to 20 September 2023, six crore rupees were deposited and seven crore rupees were collected.
+From 15 to 20 September 2023, six crore rupees were deposited and seven crore rupees were collected.
 By 15 March 2024, he had made a video inspecting the newly completed building of Umeeed Global School.